-Elvira Pirondini, Bertarelli Foundation Chair in Translational Neuroengineering, CNP, EPFL, Lausanne, Switzerland.
+Elvira Pirondini Bertarelli – Foundation Chair in Translational Neuroengineering, CNP, EPFL

-Marco Capogrosso, Bertarelli Foundation Chair in Translational Neuroengineering, CNP, EPFL, Lausanne, Switzerland.
+Marco Capogrosso – Bertarelli Foundation Chair in Translational Neuroengineering, CNP, EPFL

-Andre Brunoni, Service of Interdisciplinary Neuromodulation, University of São Paulo, Brazil.
+Andre Brunoni, Service of Interdisciplinary Neuromodulation, University of São Paulo, Brasile.

 Jose Carmena, University of California, Berkeley, USA.

-Grégoire Courtine, IRP Chair in Spinal Cord Repair, EPFL, Switzerland.
+Grégoire Courtine, IRP Chair in Spinal Cord Repair, EPFL, Svizzera.

-Silvestro Micera, Bertarelli Foundation Chair in Translational Neuroengineering, CNP, EPFL, Switzerland – Scuola Superiore Sant’Anna, Pisa, Italy.
+Silvestro Micera, Bertarelli Foundation Chair in Translational Neuroengineering, CNP, EPFL, Switzerland – Scuola Superiore Sant’Anna, Pisa, Italia.